-Surgery will be both outpatient and inpatient experiences.
-Students will learn to recognize and assist in the treatment of diseases in which surgery may play a role in a patient's treatment and recovery.
-Students will also learn basic surgical procedures, aseptic techniques, correct handling of tissue and technical skills to assist the surgeon in the operating room.
-Students will assist in pre- and post-operative care to learn various surgical treatments and to recognize potential risks associated with the respective treatments.
+The Surgery clerkship will provide students an opportunity to learn, recognize, and assist in the treatment of patients with surgical diseases, while also assisting in the patient's treatment and recovery.
+Students will learn basic surgical procedures, aseptic technique; correct handling of tissues and instruments to assist the surgical team in the pre- and post-operative care and recovery of the patient.
+Students will learn various surgical techniques and recognize potential risks associated with surgical care.